AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### Strategy Pattern
 - Different analysis components (bias score, language tone, etc.) are processed independently
 - Each component has its own display strategy in the UI
+- Dynamic text bubble creation adapts to the actual dashboard items returned by the backend
+- UI components are generated based on data structure rather than hardcoded implementation

 ### Composite Pattern
 - The prompt framework uses a composite structure where each section is a component